Some of Florida's Finest

 2nd Avenue NE & Tampa Bay

-In the heart of the bustling downtown of Florida's fourth largest city, St. Petersburg has two public beaches along its breathtaking waterfront.
+In the heart of the bustling downtown of Florida's fifth largest city, St. Petersburg has two public beaches along its breathtaking waterfront.
 Spa Beach and North Shore Beach offer white sandy beaches on the shores of Tampa Bay.
 Spa Beach, located at the base of the St. Petersburg Pier, once housed a toboggan slide and solarium for early tourists and residents.
 Today, beach visitors can relax in the sun or rent paddleboats, jet skis and other watercrafts.
 It's also home to special events, such as the annual St. Anthony's Triathlon.
 Nearby, North Shore Beach includes a playground, an Olympic-caliber year round swimming pool, tennis courts, ample parking, and a beautiful palm arboretum for beachside picnics and afternoon strolls.

 Egmont Key, a state preserve and island off the coast of St. Petersburg, is accessible by boat from one of the city's nine public boat ramps.
 Wanderers wishing to explore the island will enjoy a magnificent view of the Sunshine Skyway Bridge that spans the mouth of Tampa Bay.
 The island features an 87-foot lighthouse, a 440-acre wildlife refuge, miles of magnificent beaches, and remnants of the 1906 Fort Dade from the Spanish American War.